gispos/AvsPmod/readme_Audio.txt

-The first AvsPmod version with audio playback.
 Don't expect too much from the 4K playback, but there is a useful function 'Audio scrubbing'.
 See below.

 At the moment (I don't know if this will change) the avisynth audio mixer is used for downmix to stereo (I didn't spend any time on own audio downmix code).
 The need for an audio mixer is: